Contexter/aws-cli-cloudformation-github-actions/README.md

 1. **Git and GitHub Basics**: Learn the fundamentals of version control with Git and how to use GitHub for collaborative development.
 2. **GitHub Actions**: Set up and customize GitHub Actions to automate tasks, including building custom actions and creating CI pipelines.
-3. **AWS CLI Essentials**: Master the AWS CLI to manage AWS resources directly from the command line.
+3. **AWS CLI Essentials**: Learn about the AWS CLI to manage AWS resources directly from the command line.
 4. **CloudFormation Fundamentals**: Understand how to write, deploy, and manage CloudFormation templates for Infrastructure as Code.
 5. **CI/CD Pipelines**: Combine what you've learned to build a complete CI/CD pipeline that automates AWS infrastructure deployment.
 6. **Advanced CloudFormation and AWS Practices**: Explore advanced features like nested stacks, security best practices, and disaster recovery automation.